doctoraction/doctoraction.github.io/git.md

 At home, HTTPS cloning

-`git config --list` show all config
+`git config --list --show-origin` show all config, and where it's from